 Colleges and Schools: Colleges and schools bear primary responsibility for ensuring that departments or local units use appropriate criteria for evaluating faculty credentials, and that document collection procedures are followed in accordance with the standards promulgated by the relevant department, college or school, the central university administration, SACS-COC and other relevant bodies (e.g., discipline-specific accrediting bodies).

-Office of the Provost: The Office of the Provost is responsible for processing credential documents and maintaining records on faculty credentials that meet the documentation standards of the Southern Association of Colleges and Schools – Commission on Colleges.
-In the case of degrees earned at institutions in other countries, the Office of the Provost will obtain an evaluation of the translated transcript.
+Office of the Provost and Executive Vice President: The Office of the Provost is responsible for processing credential documents and maintaining records on faculty credentials that meet the documentation standards of the Southern Association of Colleges and Schools – Commission on Colleges.
 The Office of the Provost is also responsible for ensuring that justifications for adjuncts have been provided as needed to clarify or explain an individual’s suitability to teach a particular course or type of courses.
 The Office of the Provost is also responsible for providing guidance in the interpretation of SACS and other policies, and for providing assistance to academic departments or the colleges and schools in verifying credentials.

 V. OTHER INFORMATION